aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/shavuot/ayn-adir-kadonai-mipi-el-there-is-none-like-yhvh.html.md

 Author unknown, <em>Ayn Adir kAdonai</em> ("There is none like YHVH") was originally composed as a piyyut for Shavu'ot.
 Macy Nulman writes in the <em>Encyclopedia of Jewish Prayer</em> that the poem was transmitted orally and was put into writing in the 1700s.
 Variants of the text exist in different compilations.
 The Ashkenazic version follows that of Rabbi Yisrael b.
 Shabtai Hapstein (1733-1814), known as the Maggid of Kosnitz.
 The variation presented here maintains the alphabetic acrostic as found in <em><a href="http://books.google.com/books?id=uCJAAQAAMAAJ&lpg=PA511&pg=PA511#v=onepage&q&f=false">Sefer Likutei Tsvi Kol Bo</a></em> (1902).
 A longer version with stanzas in Judeo-Arabic may be found in the <a href="https://opensiddur.org/compilations/festival-guides-and-haggadot/seder-al-tawhid/seder-al-tawhid-for-rosh-hodesh-nissan/">Seder al-Tawhid</a> (service for Rosh Ḥodesh Nissan).

+The English translation here by Akiva Sanders was published in the birkon for his brother Honi Sanders' wedding, <em><a href="http://opensiddur.org/?p=25938">Siman l'Vanim</a></em> (Dimus Parrhesia Press 2019). --Aharon Varady

 <h3>Source(s)</h3>

 [advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/simanlvanimdimusparrhesiapress2019#page/n120/mode/2up"]
 </body>
 </html>